 So, you’re wondering, what are the three things?

-Battery compartment.
-There’s the battery compartment on our Gemini catamaran.
-Batteries go in under the nav station, then are slid forward under another locker.
+One maintenance headache on our Gemini catamaran was the battery compartment.
+Batteries went in under the nav station, then were slid forward under another locker.
 To put batteries in, you have to sit on a step and then lift them straight out in front of you.
 Not easy with something that weighs 50 to 70 pounds.
 Then, once they’re in place, one is impossible to reach to add water.

 Literally impossible.
 The only way to add water would be to disconnect all the batteries, remove two from the battery compartment and then slide the third one out where it could be accessed.
 Then put them all back in and dreconnect them.
 Not gonna happen on a monthly basis.

 Now, we got around the watering problem with a wonderful watering system that makes adding water to all our batteries about a 5-minute job (read about Easy Battery Watering).
-But if friends hadn’t told me that such a thing existed, we would have had to go with AGM batteries (lithium would be another choice now).
+But if friends hadn’t told me that such a thing existed, we would have had to go with AGM batteries.
+Eventually we got lithium batteries.
+But if changing out your battery system is not in your budget, think about how to access your batteries for whatever routine maintenance they need.

-Engine compartment.
 I swear, the engine had to be installed and then the cockpit installed around it.
-The sides of the engine are accessed by removing side panels to the engine compartments.
+The sides of the engine were accessed by removing side panels to the engine compartments.
 Fine except that to do any work you have to lean in over a quarter-inch piece of fiberglass that digs into your ribs.
 It still hurts after putting a pillow over it.
-And when Dave last went to change the zinc on the heat exchanger, he moved just wrong and badly bruised his ribs.
+And once, when Dave changed the zinc on the heat exchanger, he moved wrong and badly bruised his ribs.

 There’s a designer out there who never thought about how you’d get to many of the engine components.
 So you have to think about these things before you plunk down your money.
 How will you change the oil?
 Transmission fluid?
 Tighten the alternator belt?
 Change the alternator?
 Go right on down the list.